Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 • Entropion: The eyelids turn in, causing discomfort and inflammation to the eye and lids

-• Epiphora: A tear duct that is wholly or partially obstructed
+• Epiphora: A tear duct that is completely or partially obstructed

 • Prolapse: The third eyelid is visible

-• Retinal detachment: This can be caused by damage to the head and can impact their vision massively if not treated
+• Retinal detachment: This can be caused by damage to the head and can significantly impact their vision if not treated.

 When to seek professional help: